 -Saturdays, 10:30 a.m.
 Family Storytime.
 Enjoy a story time for the entire family!
 Hear some stories and make a craft.
 All ages are welcome.

--Thursday, Dec.
-9, 4:30-5:30 p.m.
+-Monday, Jan.
+13, 4:30-5:30 p.m.
 Teen Advisory Group.
 Teen Game Room.
-If you’re a teen and interested in earning volunteer hours at the library by helping with programs, then the Teen Advisory Group (TAG) is the place to be!
-Join TAG and meet up with other teens to work together to help plan teen programs, decorate the teen room, and make buttons for the monthly button battles.
-For teens and tweens entering grades 6-12.
+If you’re a teen and interested in earning volunteer hours at the library by helping with programs, then the Teen Advisory Group (TAG) is the place to be to meet up with other teens and work together to help plan teen programs, decorate the teen room, and make buttons for the monthly button battles.

--Thursday, Dec.
-19, 5:30-6 p.m.
+-Thursday, Jan.
+16, 5:30-6 p.m.
 Teen Book to Movie Club.
-Teen Room.
+Teen Game Room.
 Which is better, the book or the movie?
 You decide!
-Come by the Teen Room to pick up a book copy of Holes by Louis Sachar.
-Meet up with other teens to discuss the book.
+Come pick up a copy of “A Wrinkle in Time” by Madeleine L’Engle, and meet with other teens to discuss the book.
 After the discussion, stay for Teen Movie Night to watch the movie.
 The best of both worlds!
-Snacks will be provided.

 Adult Computer Classes (requires registration)

 Visit http://tinyurl.com/7d4s8ly or call 832-927-7830 to register.
 Classes meet in the Computer Lab.

 -Monday, Jan.
 13, 6:30-8:30 p.m.
 Microsoft Word 2019

 -Saturday, Jan.
 18, 10:30 a.m.-12:30 p.m.
 Microsoft Excel 2019 Intermediate Class Part 2

 -Thursday, Jan.
 23, 12:300-2:30 p.m.
 Microsoft Excel 2019 Beginner Class